dotintegral/bishop-js/README.md

 only one item can be focused.
 Therefore, `focus` will call `blur` automatically on currently active element.
 To start using the navigation, simply call `focus` on navigable element when ready.

+As a second argument, blur and focus accepts `type`, which should indicate the origin of the action.
+Default are:
+`'mouse'` and `'keyboard'`.
+You can pass custom types, if needed.

+    bishop.blur(oldElement, 'keyboard');
+    bishop.focus(newElement, 'keyboard');

 ## Events
 Navigation will trigger a `CustomEvent` named `navigate` on the element from which navigation was triggered.
 This event will contain `keyCode` property, similar to native browser `keydown` event.
 Now, notice that this custom